Business Tours/Field Trips

-A business tour/fieldtrip is an excursion or planned work-based learning experience for a group of students allowing them to explore or observe occupations.
+A business tour and/or field trip is an excursion or planned Work-Based Learning Experience for a group of students allowing them to explore or observe occupations.
 These experiences should be carefully planned to provide a quality educational experience, protect the safety of the students and create positive relationships with the business.
 This experience must be supervised by a Career and Technical Education (CTE) certified teacher or school counselor.

 - Provide an opportunity to develop students’ career readiness skills, including communicating effectively and appropriately (speaking, professional etiquette), personal responsibility, etc.

 - Provides information on the industry, types of careers and occupations, knowledge and skills requirements and work processes in the actual work setting.

 - Students learn the importance of thinking about career development through the career path stories their tour guides share.